ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 restore objects from them.

-Algorithm- vs Policy Checkpoints vs Model exports
+Algorithm- vs Policy checkpoints vs Model exports
 =================================================

-Algorithm Checkpoints
+Algorithm checkpoints
 ---------------------

 An Algorithm checkpoint contains all of the Algorithm's state, including its configuration,